mbbu/16S_Accreditation/Dada2_report.md

 ## Overview #
 Here we present the use of Divisive Amplicon Denoising Algorithm 2 (DADA2) pipeline for 16s rRNA data analysis.
-This pipeline flow allows for inference of true biological sequences from reads.
+This pipeline flow allows for the inference of true biological sequences from reads.
 The datasets used were 16S rRNA amplicon sequencing data from (input sample names).

 ## Set up
-To work on DADA2 your data needs to be;
-demultiplexed, Non-biological nucleotides have been removed, e.g. primers, adapters, linkers, etc. although you can get around this in the filtering steps and if paired-end sequencing data, the forward and reverse fastq files contain reads in matched order.
+To work on DADA2, the data needs to be demultiplexed and Non-biological nucleotides removed: primers, adapters, linkers.
+If not, preprocessing and filtering steps are required.
+For paired-end sequence data, the forward and reverse fastq files contain reads in matched order.

-### Packages
+For this exercise, we received a total of 124 paired-end reads samples with an average read length of 238bp.

+For the DADA2 pipeline, the following packages were installed in the HPC and used for the analysis.
 |No | Tool |Version |
 | -------- | -------- | -------- |
 |1. |DADA2 | 1.18.0|